vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

-(Soc.
-I, Ch.
-V

-Jaimini IV.
+A few specimens of the first kind may be cited.
+The Nāradiya states [^236] "all sins whatever and sins equal to brāhmana-murder take resort to food on the day of Hari; one who partakes of food on Ekādaśī incurs those sins; the Purāṇas again and again loudly proclaim 'one should not eat food, one should not eat food, when the day of Hari comes'."
+In this case the observance of Ekādaśī consists in simply not eating for the whole day anything that is cooked.+++(5)+++

+Those passages which contain the word vrata are not to be looked upon as merely prohibiting (the eating of food) but are to be construed as prescribing something positive as in the case of Prajāpativrata 'one should not see the rising sun', which is interpreted by Jaimini IV.
 1. 3.-6 and VI.
 2. 20.
 Vide n.
 42 above.
 For example, it is said by the Matsya and Bhavisya 'When a man fasts on the 11th and partakes of food on the 12th, whether in the bright or dark half, that is a great vrata in honour of Visnu'.
 Those passages that contain the word 'upavāsa' and those that prescribe rewards (of observing ekādaśī) must be construed as laying down the observance of a vrata and not as merely prohibiting anything.
-Those passages also which condemn eating food on ekādaśī may be construed as merely intended to commend the vrata and not to contain a prohibition, following the Mimāmsā 237 maxim "condemnation is not indulged in (merely) for the sake of condemnation of that which is condemned, but for the purpose of commending the performance of the opposite of what is censured'.
-The passages that lay down a vrata are again two-fold, viz. those that make the observance of Ekādaśī obligatory (nutya)238 and those that lay down the observ ance for securing some desired object (kāmya).
-Nārada lays down an obligatory rule 'men who are devoted to Visnu and who look upon Visnu as their highest goal should always fast on ekādaśī in each paksa (fortnight)'.
-A passage laying down a kāmya-vidhi about Ekādaśi is contained in 239 Kātyāyana 'a person who looks on Visnu as highest goal and who desires to Cross the ocean of samsūra or to secure prosperity, offspring, heaven, mokṣa or whatever else, should not partake of food on ekādaśi in both fortnights.'
-The result is that ekādaśī is both nitya and kāmya and the maxim of samyoga-prthaktva cited above (p.
-86) under Rāmanavami applies.
-Ekādaśīvrata on the ekādaśīs of both fortnights is nitya only for persons other than house holders; the vrata is obligatory for householders (grhastha) only on the ekādaśī of the bright half, but not on the ekādasi of the dark half, since Devala says 'one should not eat (cooked) food on ekādaśī in both pakṣas (fortnights); this is the rule of conduct for forest hermits and ascetics, but a householder should
+Those passages also which condemn eating food on ekādaśī may be construed as merely intended to commend the vrata and not to contain a prohibition, following the Mimāmsā [^237] maxim "condemnation is not indulged in (merely) for the sake of condemnation of that which is condemned, but for the purpose of commending the performance of the opposite of what is censured'.

-237. The rury is: Paret i med att a rari Fiat (vide Artanaas on 3.
+[^237]: The rury is: Paret i med att a rari Fiat (vide Artanaas on 3.
 1. 2.
 7, p.
 115).
 Tent is more explicit: are free FIFTI मयुज्यते। किं तर्हि । निन्दितादितरत् प्रशंसितुम् । तत्र न निन्दितस्य प्रतिषेधो गण्यते किं Fray Fart: 1 3747764 on .
 II.
 4. 21.

+The passages that lay down a vrata are again two-fold, viz. those that make the observance of Ekādaśī obligatory (nitya)[^238] and those that lay down the observance for securing some desired object (kāmya).
+Nārada lays down an obligatory rule 'men who are devoted to Visnu and who look upon Visnu as their highest goal should always fast on ekādaśī in each pakṣa (fortnight)'.

-238. तत्र नारदः। नित्यं भक्तिसमायुक्तैनरैविष्णुपरायणैः । पक्षे पक्षे तु कर्तव्यमेका.
+[^238]: तत्र नारदः। नित्यं भक्तिसमायुक्तैनरैविष्णुपरायणैः । पक्षे पक्षे तु कर्तव्यमेका.
 415uqur I SENTRU face a4 14:18.
 (Ts) p.
 159, R. f.37,

+A passage laying down a kāmya-vidhi about Ekādaśi is contained in [^239] Kātyāyana

+> 'a person who looks on Visnu as highest goal and who desires to Cross the ocean of samsūra or to secure prosperity, offspring, heaven, mokṣa or whatever else, should not partake of food on ekādaśi in both fortnights.'

+[^239]:

+    संसारसागरोत्तारमिच्छन्विष्णुपरायणः ।
-239. संसारसागरोत्तारमिच्छन्विष्णुपरायणः । ऐश्वर्य सन्तति स्वर्ग मुक्ति वा पद्मदिच्छति। (10541 a Fafia Hilo Ni i fileeria q. by .
+    ऐश्वर्यं सन्ततिं स्वर्गं मुक्तिं वा यद्यदिच्छति। (10541 a Fafia Hilo Ni i fileeria q. by .
 (TT) p.
 162, Fl.
 Aa. p.
 236, 6.
 8. 28,

+The result is that ekādaśī is both nitya and kāmya and the maxim of samyoga-prthaktva cited above (p.
+86) under Rāmanavami applies.+++(5)+++)

-Adhikūra for Ekādaśīvrata
+## Adhikūra for Ekādaśīvrata

-always observe only the Ekādaśī of the bright half'.
-240 There are conflicting texts on this subject.
-The Padma says 241 ' a house holder should observe a fast on only the dark ekādaśīs between Sayani (Asādha śu.
+Ekādaśīvrata on the ekādaśīs of both fortnights is nitya only for persons other than house holders; the vrata is obligatory for householders (grhastha) only on the ekādaśī of the bright half, but not on the ekādasi of the dark half, since Devala says 'one should not eat (cooked) food on ekādaśī in both pakṣas (fortnights); this is the rule of conduct for forest hermits and ascetics, but a householder should always observe only the Ekādaśī of the bright half'. [^240] There are conflicting texts on this subject.
+The Padma says [^241] ' a house holder should observe a fast on only the dark ekādaśīs between Sayani (Asādha śu.
 11) and Bodhini (Kārtika su.
 11) and on no other ekadasi of the dark half'.
-There is a precept of Narada 242

-a householder having a son should not obserye a fast on a Saṅkranti day, on the day of ekādaśī in the dark half and on eclipses of the sun and the moon'.
-The best construction of these passages appears to be that a fast only on the ekādaśi of the bright half is obligatory for a householder, but he may observe (Kāmyavrata) a fast on the ekādaśīs occurring in the dark half between Sayani and Bodhini, but if he has a son he should not obserye a fast even on those ekādaśis that occur between Sayani and Bodhini.
-A widow 243 is to be treated on the same level aa a yati and a woman whose husband is living should fast only on the ekādaśī of the bright half.
-It has to be further noted that these restrictions 214 do not apply to professed devotees of Visṇu ( technically called Vaisnava).
-To them the verse quoted in note 238 above applies and they have to observe a fast on all ekadasis.
+There is a precept of Narada [^242] 'a householder having a son should not observe a fast on a Saṅkranti day, on the day of ekādaśī in the dark half and on eclipses of the sun and the moon'.
+The best construction of these passages appears to be that a fast only on the ekādaśi of the bright half is obligatory for a householder, but he may observe (Kāmyavrata) a fast on the ekādaśīs occurring in the dark half between Sayani and Bodhini, but if he has a son he should not observe a fast even on those ekādaśis that occur between Sayani and Bodhini.

+A widow [^243] is to be treated on the same level as a yati and a woman whose husband is living should fast only on the ekādaśī of the bright half.

+It has to be further noted that these restrictions [^214] do not apply to professed devotees of Visṇu ( technically called Vaisnava).
+To them the verse quoted in note [^238] above applies and they have to observe a fast on all ekadasis.
 Hemadri (on vrata vol. I. p.
-999) held the view that all persons have adhikūra for fasting on ekadasis in both paksas.
+999) held the view that all persons have adhikāra for fasting on ekadasis in both pakṣas.

 On pp. 43-45 above the exaggerated importance attached to yratas in general has already been dealt with.
 Upavāsa as a prāyaścitta (expiation for sins) has been described in vol. IV.